 - Try a different pump.
 See “How to choose a breast pump” below.

 - Try pumping at night especially if you happen to be awake anyway, because prolactin levels (an important hormone in milk production) are higher at night.
-If you usually breastfeed at night, that will also stimulate milk production.
+If you usually breastfeed at night, that will also help to stimulate milk production.